How To Prepare Kids For A Pending Divorce

 It’s important for parents in an irreparable marriage to reinforce the idea that living apart does not mean the family is broken.

-No one wants to expose a child to secondhand divorce, but sometimes parents need to do exactly that in order to make sure that nobody in the family ends up trapped in an emotional miasma of negativity.
+While there’s no easy way to talk to kids about a pending divorce, parents need to do exactly that in order to make sure that nobody in the family ends up trapped in an emotional miasma of negativity.
 Unfortunately, divorce traumatizes many children, but that result is not inevitable if parents are proactive and communicative (but not over-communicative) about the what and the why.
 A parent’s behavior at the outset of the process of separating can either ease or amplify pain.
-To do the former, it’s critical to start an honest conversation early.
+To do the former, it’s critical to prepare kids for a divorce by starting an honest conversation early.

 “Even after you get to the point where you know you’re divorcing, you still have to parent together,” explains child psychologist Dr. Scott Carroll, author of Don’t Settle: How to Marry the Man You Were Meant For.
 “You’ve got to work together as parents even though you’re not together as a couple and that can be profoundly difficult.”